apache/cloudstack-documentation/source/adminguide/virtual_machines/unmanage_vms.rst

    - For volumes destroyed, with type: ‘VOLUME.DELETE’

-   - For virtual machine snapshots destroyed (if any), with type: ‘VMSNAPSHOT.DELETE’
+   - For virtual machine snapshots destroyed (if any), with type: ‘VMSNAPSHOT.DELETE’ and 'VMSNAPSHOT.OFF_PRIMARY'

    - For virtual machine NICs destroyed: with type: ‘NETWORK.OFFERING.REMOVE’

-   - For the virtual machine being unmanaged: stopped and destroyed usage events (similar as the generated usage events when expunging a virtual machine), with types: ‘VM.STOP’ and ‘VM.DESTROY
+   - For the virtual machine being unmanaged: stopped and destroyed usage events (similar to the generated usage events when expunging a virtual machine), with types: ‘VM.STOP’ and ‘VM.DESTROY', unless the VM has been already stopped before being unmanaged and in this case only ‘VM.DESTROY' is generated.